Geoluminate/geoluminate/docs/functionality/review_and_publishing.md

 Geoluminate allows you to focus on cultivating a strong sense of belonging within your research community.
 Through interactive features and engaging functionalities, you can nurture meaningful connections and foster a spirit of collaboration that transcends geographical boundaries.

 Whether you're a seasoned researcher or a newcomer to the scientific world, Geoluminate welcomes you to an ecosystem where knowledge knows no limits.
 Join us in creating a brighter future, where research flourishes, and communities thrive through the power of collaboration.
 Together, let's illuminate the path towards groundbreaking discoveries and positive impact.

+## What is a submission?
+A submission is the act of uploading a file to the server and successfully having the contents parsed into the database.

+## What is a review?
+Datasets must be peer-reviewed by a “Community Reviewer” before it is possible to publish.
+A review consists of a check of the data and assessment of quality.
+This is followed by dialogue back and forth between reviewer and submitter.
+Once accepted by the reviewer, the dataset becomes visible in the application and the submitter is granted access to publish (and perhaps download a quality assurance certificate?).